dribdat/dribdat/README.md

 You will see a pretty welcome screen at http://localhost:5000

+The first user that registers becomes an admin, so don't delay!

 Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration:

 ```